tomcam/mb/website/docs/theme-architecture.md

 ## Metabuzz translates Markdown (.md) files into .html files

-In general, Metabuzz expects as its input Markdown files, which use the extension `.md`, and asset files such as graphic images in the current directory, then translates the Markdown files into HTML versions and copies everying into a publication directory.
+In general, Metabuzz Markdown files as its input.
+They are text files that use the extension `.md`.
+Along with the text files there may be asset files such as graphic images in the same directory.
+Metabuz then translates the Markdown files into HTML and copies everying into a publication directory.
 The file `index.md` gets translated into `index.html`, the file `contact.md` is translated into `contact.html`, and so on.
+The publication directory is in the root of the same directory as your main source document.
+It's called `.pub` by default, and it contains the HTML files web browsers will use to present your site to the world.
+(Normally they're copied to a remote site such as Netlify.)

 Other files in the same directory as the Markdown file also get copied.
 HTML files are copied unchanged, as are graphics, sound files, text files, and anything else that might be there.
 The [site configuration file](site-file.html) lets you specify files to exclude.

-## Note on Markdown file extensions
+### Note on Markdown file extensions

 Metabuzz accepts all common filename extensions for the Markdown source files:

 `.md`,`.md`, `.mdown`, `.mdtext`, `.mdtxt`, `.markdown`, `.mdwn`, `.mkd`, `.mkdn`, and `.text`

-### Create the markdown file index.md
+## Create the markdown file index.md

 You need only a single line of Markdown to create a Metabuzz website. *No additional files are necessary, and no other text is necessary in your Markdown file.*